syncthing/docs/users/stdiscosrv.rst

 - The "X-SSL-Cert" HTTP header must be passed through with the PEM-encoded client SSL certificate.
 This will be present in POST requests and may be empty in GET requests from clients.
-If you see syncthing-discosrv outputting :code:`no certificates` when POSTs are issued on it, that's because the proxy is not passing this header through.
+If you see syncthing-discosrv outputting :code:`no certificates` when receiving POST requests, that's because the proxy is not passing this header through.
 - The proxy must request the client SSL certificate but not require it to be signed by a trusted CA.